 People for Guatemala, Inc., together with our in-country partner, Hombres y Mujeres en Accion, have worked in San Martin, Jilotepeque, since 2009, home to over 100,000 people, mostly of Maya decent.
 We focus on improving health and education.
 People with low resources living in extreme poverty lack even the basic necessities.
 Through our efforts, families are benefiting from the installation of water delivery systems, school upgrades, sanitation improvements, vented Chapina stoves, classroom support and access to quality medical care.
-Our professional medical, dental, and psychology teams treat upwards of 600 patients each month at our medical facility located in Santo Domingo, a rural indigenous village.
+Our professional medical, dental, and psychology teams treat upwards of 800 patients each month at our medical facility located in Santo Domingo, a rural indigenous village.
 In July, 2018, we opened a satellite health and dental clinic in El Sapito serving 6 rural communities.

 Guatemala has one of the highest illiteracy and lowest school enrollment rates in Latin America due, in part, to the lack of resources.
 Families barely survive earning only about $6 a day if they can find work.
 We believe education is the only way to break the vicious cycle of poverty.
 Therefore, we provide scholarships for middle school, high school and college students.

-In early 2018, we opened a new learning center next to our medical clinic.
-Classes include technology, English, sewing, electricity, baking, cooking, plus business classes, health and hygiene classes, and early childhood development classes for young mothers.
+In early 2018, we opened a new learning center next to our health clinic.
+Classes include technology, English, sewing, baking, cooking, plus business classes, health and hygiene classes, and early childhood development classes for young mothers.